MatthewZMD/.emacs.d/README.md

 ## Org

-[Org](https://orgmode.org/), a Emacs built-in tool for keeping notes, maintaining TODO lists, planning projects, and authoring documents with a fast and effective plain-text system.

-**Prerequisite**: Configure `(org-agenda-files (list "~/org/agenda/"))` to your agenda folder to use org-agenda.
-Once this is set, the agenda items tagged with `DEADLINE` or `SCHEDULED` will be displayed on the [Dashboard](#orgeb25112) (hopefully the dashboard will be more detailed in the [future](https://github.com/MatthewZMD/.emacs.d/issues/37)).
+[Org](https://orgmode.org/) is a powerful built-in tool in Emacs for note-taking, maintaining TODO lists, project planning, and authoring documents in a fast and efficient plain-text format. **Prerequisite**: Configure `(org-agenda-files (list "~/org/agenda/"))` to specify your agenda folder for using org-agenda.
+Once this is configured, agenda items tagged with `DEADLINE` or `SCHEDULED` will show up on the [Dashboard](#org144ec5c), which will be updated to provide detailed insights in the [future](https://github.com/MatthewZMD/.emacs.d/issues/37).

 ```emacs-lisp
 (use-package org